-Standards

 LFRZ-S1 Height Activity Status where compliance not achieved:

+RDIS

-Large 1.
-The maximum height of any building or RDIS
+Large The maximum height of any building or attricture shall not exceed 12m shave ground. פועא

-Format structure shall not exceed 12m above ground
+Format structure shall not exceed 12m above ground Matters of dispretion are restricted to:

 Retail Zone level.
-Matters of discretion are restricted to: CMUZ-MD1
+Matters of discretion are restricted to:

+1 507 00 CMUZ-MD1

-LFRZ-S2 Height in relation to boundary
+LFRZ-S2 Height in relation to boundary 77.0

-Large 1.
-Any building or structure shall comply with RDIS
+Large Any building or structure shall comply with RDIS

 Format the Height in Relation to Boundary

 Retail Zone requirements in APP1, where the boundary Matters of discretion are restricted to:

 adjoins any residential zone.
 CMUZ-MD2

 LFRZ-S3 Setbacks

-Large 1.
-Any building or structure shall be set back a RDIS
+Large Any building or structure shall be set back a RDIS

 Format minimum of 7m from any boundary adjoining

 Retail Zone a residential, open space or recreation zone.
 Matters of discretion are restricted to:

-2. Any building or structure shall be set back a CMUZ-MD3
+Any building or structure shall be set back a CMUZ-MD3

 minimum of 3m from any boundary adjoining

 a rural zone.

 3. Any building or structure shall be set back a

 minimum of 5m from any road boundary.

 LFRZ-S4 Outdoor Storage

+Lorgo 1 Any outdoor storage of goods (syelleding RDIS

-Large 1.
-Any outdoor storage of goods (excluding RDIS
+Large Any outdoor storage of goods (excluding publishes or the display of goods for sale) and פועא

-Format vehicles or the display of goods for sale) and
+Format vehicles or the display of goods for sale) and Matters of dispustion are restricted to:

 Retail Zone any servicing areas, shall be screened from Matters of discretion are restricted to:

 any public space or adjoining residential site CMUZ-MD4

 by a fence of no less than 1.8m in height, or

 dense planting to the same height.

-2. No outdoor storage shall be located within
+No outdoor storage shall be located within

-the minimum setback from road boundaries.
+1 ED7 05 the minimum setback from road boundaries.

-LFRZ-S5 Coverage
+LFRZ-S5 Coverage PRIO

-Large 1.
-The maximum building coverage of any site RDIS
+Large The maximum building coverage of any site RDIS

 Format shall not exceed 75%.

 Retail Zone Matters of discretion are restricted to:

 CMUZ-MD5

 LFRZ-S6 Landscaping

-Large 1.
-A landscaped area shall be established RDIS
+Large A landscaped area shall be established RDIS

 Format along all road boundaries, except across

 Retail Zone entranceways, which: Matters of discretion are restricted to:

 a.
 Has an average depth of 3m and a CMUZ-MD6

 minimum depth of 1m;

 b.
 Contains at least 50% of trees and

 shrubs.

-2. Where the site adjoins a zone boundary, a
+Where the site adjoins a zone boundary, a

 landscaping strip with an average depth of

 2m shall be established along that boundary,

 using a species capable of creating a

 continuous screen with a minimum height of

 1.8m at maturity.

-nom at maturity.

-3. All landscaping required in 1. and 2. above

-shall be:

-a. undertaken and completed by the end

-of the first planting season (1 May to 30

-November) following any activity being

-established on the site; or

-b. when an activity commences during the

-months of October or November, the

-landscaping shall be undertaken and

-completed within 12 months of the

-activity commencing on the site; and

-c. maintained, and any dead, diseased, or

-damaged plants, shall be removed and

-replaced.
+- All landscaping required in 1. and 2. above shall be: All landscaping required in 1. and 2. above shall be: All landscaping required in 1. and 2. above shall be: - undertaken and completed by the end of the first planting season (1 May to 30 November) following any activity being established on the site; or - when an activity commences during the months of October or November, the landscaping shall be undertaken and completed within 12 months of the activity commencing on the site; and - c. maintained, and any dead, diseased, or damaged plants, shall be removed and replaced.